-HammerDB is one popular and easy-to-use tool that a lot of people are using to benchmark performance of the databases.
-In the previous article, I have used 100 HammerDB users to measure performance of the workload on TPCC database with 5000 warehouses, and the conclusion was that in this configuration we can reach up to 160-200K transaction/minute and that probably the main bottleneck is the fact that 40GB memory that is available on 8-core Managed Instance is not enough to cache the data for 500GB database.
-In this article I will run the same experiment on the equivalent 8-core Business Critical instance.
+HammerDB is one popular and easy-to-use tool that a lot of people are using to benchmark the performance of the databases.
+In the previous article, I have used 100 HammerDB users to measure the performance of the workload on TPCC database with 5000 warehouses, and the conclusion was that in this configuration we can reach up to 160-200K transaction/minute and that probably the main bottleneck is the fact that 40GB memory that is available on 8-core Managed Instance is not enough to cache the data for 500GB database.
+In this article, I will run the same experiment on the equivalent 8-core Business Critical instance.

 HammerDB is running continuously on a VM in the same networks as Managed Instance (different subnet) and using 30% of CPU on the client VM, so it don’t have CPU bottleneck on the client.

 The results of the initial run are shown on the following figure:

 HammerDB can achieve 260–430K transactions per minute.
 Here are some interesting comparisons of the results in this experiment and results from the experiment with General Purpose instance:

 - Performance of HammerDB workload on Business Critical Managed Instance is 2–3x better than the performance of the same General Purpose Managed Instance that achieved 160–200K transactions/minute (with the same number of cores/memory).